infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 2

-: You can select which one you want from the list for more info, tap the ‘+’ symbol to add it to your Flight Plan, or the symbol next to this to perform a ‘direct to’ function
+: You can select which one you want from the list for more info, tap the "+" symbol to add it to your Flight Plan, or the symbol next to this to perform a "direct to" function

 Step 3

-: The information tab is always displayed initially; but the weather, runway and procedure tabs can be displayed by tapping on them
+: The information tab is always displayed initially, but the weather, runway and procedure tabs can be displayed by tapping on them